rollkit/rollkit/docs/lazy-adr/adr-009-state-fraud-proofs.md

 <!--- ### Neutral -->

 ## Working Branches

 A prototype implementation of the above design is available in the following working branches:

 - [Rollkit](https://github.com/rollkit/rollkit/releases/tag/v0.6.0): Contains fraud proof detection and gossiping logic.
-As fraud proofs are currently a work in progress, this logic can be toggled using a flag `--rollmint.experimental_insecure_fraud_proofs`.
+As fraud proofs are currently a work in progress, this logic can be toggled using a flag `--rollkit.experimental_insecure_fraud_proofs`.
 By default, this flag is set to `false`.
 - [Cosmos-SDK](https://github.com/rollkit/cosmos-sdk/tree/manav/fraudproof_iavl_prototype): Implements the new ABCI methods described.
 - [Tendermint](https://github.com/rollkit/tendermint/tree/abci_fraud_proofs): Contains modifications to the ABCI interface described.
 - [IAVL](https://github.com/rollkit/iavl/tree/deepsubtrees_0.19.x): Adds support for Deep Subtrees and tracing.